How to Store Your Sleeping Bag: Pay Attention to This

 To dry out the sleeping bag after the trip, proceed as follows:

 If you don’t have a shaded outdoor area to dry your sleeping bag, we recommend a proper dry and warm room at home.
 A fan and ideally a dehumidifier in the same room also help.
-Drying in a tumble dryer is also possible, but there is a risk that the sleeping bag will be damaged if used incorrectly.
+Drying in a tumble dryer is also possible, but there is a risk that the sleeping bag will be damaged if people use it incorrectly.

-To dry the sleeping bag in the tumble dryer after each trip, proceed as follows:
+To safely dry your sleeping bag in a tumble dryer after each trip, follow these steps:

 Store Your sleeping Bag Correct Place

 If the sleeping bag is clean and dry after the camping holiday, you will probably ask yourself where and how you store the sleeping bag.
 First things first: Store the sleeping bag in such a way that the filling is not compressed too much and at the same time air can circulate.
-This definitely eliminates the too much small, cramped transport bag for storage.
-This is actually only for transport.
+This definitely eliminates small, cramped transport bags for storage.
+This is only for transport.

 Some backpacking sleeping bags come with an additional large pocket.
 In most cases, this is an airy cotton bag that is breathable and therefore ideal for storing the sleeping bag.